 Are you getting rejection letters from Romance editors?
 Your characters could be costing you a sale.
 A Romance editor will hold you to a different set of rules than a Mystery or Fantasy editor.
 In a Romance, the primary plot equals the lovers' relationship.
 Crime-fighting and world-building (for instance) must take a back seat to the love story.
 If you can't rein in your subplots to focus on the evolving love relationship between two mutually consenting adults, you will not sell your manuscript as a Romance novel.

 "Thank you for these character templates.
 They are awesome.
 I was using templates from a male author, and there is a huge difference in what (a female writer) would ask a hero.
 These will be immensely helpful."

-After watching dozens of her fiction writing students struggle to sell their Romance novels, bestselling Romance author, Adrienne deWolfe, developed the characterization series, Create Colorful Characters for Your Romance Novel, in an effort to speed aspiring authors toward their first book contract.
-Adrienne's worksheets let you "interview" each character to learn the most information about his or her background and personality, so you are creating a character who is complex and memorable.
-These characterization worksheets also help fiction writers devise the two most crucial elements of the Romance novel's plot:
+After watching dozens of writing students struggle to sell Romance novels, bestselling author, Adrienne deWolfe, developed the worksheet series, Create Colorful Characters for Your Romance Novel.
+Her hope was to speed aspiring authors toward their first book contract.
+Adrienne's worksheets let you "interview" your characters to learn their most important background material and personality traits.
+In this way, you are creating characters who are complex and memorable.
+The characterization worksheets also help fiction writers devise the two most crucial elements of a Romance novel's plot: